Alejandro Aravena: Works

 Aravena designed the inclined building "Siamese Towers," a workshop building at the school of architecture and faculty buildings at the Pontifical Catholic University of Chile.
 He designed the Colegio Huelquén Montessori; the Casa para una Escultora (House for a Sculptor); the Casa en el lago Pirehueico (House on Pirihueico Lake); Hunt, Le Mans and Johnson residential halls of St. Edward’s University in Austin, Texas; art workshops on the Vitra campus at Weil am Rhein; Villa in Ordos (Inner Mongolia) and projects for the Elemental initiative.
 He also designed a children's playground at the Metropolitan Park of Santiago.

 Awards

-Aravena won the Silver Lion prize at the XI Biennale in Venice, the Erich Schelling Architecture Medal in 2006, and was a finalist for the Mies van der Rohe Award (2000) and the Iakhov Chernikhov Prize (2008).
+Aravena won the Silver Lion prize at the XI Biennale in Venice, and the Erich Schelling Architecture Medal in 2006.
+He was a finalist for the Mies van der Rohe Award (2000) and the Iakhov Chernikhov Prize (2008).
 He received a Global Award for Sustainable Architecture in 2008.
-He was a 2011 Index award winner and won a Holcim Awards Silver for Sustainable Construction (region Latin America).
-Exhibitions of his work have included a showing at Harvard Graduate School of Design in 2004, the São Paulo Biennale in 2007, the Triennale di Milano in 2008, and the Venice Biennale of Architecture in 2008 and MoMA, New York in 2010.
+In 2011, he was an Index award winner and won a Holcim Awards Silver for Sustainable Construction (region Latin America).

+Exhibitions of his work have included shows at the Harvard Graduate School of Design in 2004, the São Paulo Biennale in 2007, the Triennale di Milano in 2008, and the Venice Biennale of Architecture in 2008 and MoMA in 2010.

-In 2016, he was awarded the Pritzker Architecture Prize — the most prestigious recognition to architects.
+In 2016, he was awarded the Pritzker Architecture Prize, the most prestigious recognition for architects.
 From 2009 to 2015, he was a member of the Pritzker Architecture Prize jury.

+In 2026, he was awarded the National Architecture Award of Chile alongside Smiljan Radic "in tribute to a body of work of excellence, widely recognized for its quality, influence, and contribution to the development of the discipline, constituting a legacy of exceptional value for national architecture."